clairecoffey/clairecoffey.github.io/index.md

 I adore travelling, and especially exploring nature; I have a campervan which facillitates this, and can even work as a makeshift office!
 I also love taking photos of nature in an attempt to capture the beauty of the earth - in particular, of sunsets and mountains.

-I also enjoy hiking, yoga, digital art, dancing, and I have trained in [Lau Gar Kung Fu](https://www.laugar-kungfu.com/).
+My other hobbies include hiking, yoga, digital art, dancing, and I have trained in [Lau Gar Kung Fu](https://www.laugar-kungfu.com/).